-Pediatric Development

-This course is a comprehensive look at motor development from the pre-natal period though early childhood.
+Pediatric Development 3 credits This course is a comprehensive look at motor development from the pre-natal period though early childhood.
 Developmental motor and cognitive issues are discussed.
 Methods of developmental assessment are introduced and practiced.
 The second half of the course covers medical conditions specific to the pediatric population.
 An overview of physical therapy management of these conditions is discussed.
 The role of the physical therapist in the multi-disciplinary setting is presented.
 Lab experiences include: live observations and demonstrations, videos, applicable clinical research and field trips.
 Two hours lecture, 2 hours lab/week.

 PT.
-456 Prof. Zichettella

-PT Approaches to Neurological Populations
+456 Prof. Zichettella, Dr. Sorg PT Approaches to 4 credits Neurological Populations

 A study of classic and contemporary approaches in the assessment and treatment of neurological populations.
-Concepts of normal/abnormal movement, cognition and perception, proprioceptive neuromuscular facilitation, neurodevelopmental treatment and motor controlmotor learning issues are discussed.
+Concepts of normal/abnormal movement, cognition and perception, proprioceptive neuro-muscular facilitation, neurodevelopmental treatment and motor control/motor learning issues are discussed.
 There will be an in-depth analysis of assessment, documentation and treatment planning.
 Lab experiences will concentrate on treatment planning and application, with problem solving scenarios.
 Live demonstrations, videos, and applicable clinical research will be incorporated into the learning process.
 Two hours lecture, 4 hours lab/week.

 PT.
-460 Prof. Zichettella, Staff

-Clinical Sciences II

-Overview of the diagnosis, etiology, evaluation and treatment of diseases disorders associated within the central and peripheral nervous systems.
+460 Prof. Zichettella, Staff Clinical Sciences II 3 credits Overview of the diagnosis, etiology, evaluation and treatment of diseases/disorders associated within the central and peripheral nervous systems.
 Specific applications for physical therapy intervention are discussed.
-Three hours lecture week.
+Three hours lecture/week.

-Phychosocial Aspects of Physical Disabilities
+PT.
+465 Prof. Wagner Phychosocial Aspects of 3 credits Physical Disabilities

 A comprehensive look at the psychosocial components of physical disabilities.
 Particular emphasis will be placed on understanding the psychological, behavioral, emotional and cognitive influences affecting rehabilitation outcomes.
 Selected physical conditions will be examined.
 Concepts regarding life stage development: stages of adjustment, strategies for intervention, sexuality, family adjustment and terminal illness will be explored.
 The impact of societal beliefs and values about the disabled will be discussed.
 Theories regarding the "therapeutic milieu" and professional burnout will be examined.
 Case presentations will supplement didactic material.
-Three hours lecture week.
+Three hours lecture/week.

 PT.
-470 Prof. Sanko Cardiopulmonary Physical Therapy 3 credits

-Principles of cardiopulmonary disease prevention, treatment and rehabilitation including risk factor analysis, exercise proscription and testing procedures will be examined.
+470 Prof. Sanko Cardiopulmonary Physical Therapy 3 credits Principles of cardiopulmonary disease prevention, treatment and rehabilitation including risk factor analysis, exercise proscription and testing procedures will be examined.
 Laboratory experiences are designed to illustrate these principles and develop skills necessary for their implementation.
 Two hours lecture, 2 hours lab/week.

-Internship II

-A six-week, full-time intermediate level of physical therapy practice.
-The application of more highly developed therapeutic skills and techniques will be emphasized in a supervised general hospital, out-patient, sports, industrial medicine, orthopedic or private practice setting.
-An inservice or case presentation will be required during the internship

 PT.
+480 Prof. Wagner Internship I 2 credits A five week, full-time introduction to the practice of physical therapy.
+The application of basic physical therapy procedures and patient management skills will be emphasized in a supervised general hospital, outpatient, orthopedic, sports, or industrial medicine setting.
+An inservice or case presentation will be required during the internship.
-482 / 582 Dr. Barnes

-Advanced Skills Development

-This course is designed to provide the student with the opportunity to explore, in increasing depth, an area of clinical interest.
+PT.
+482 / 582 Dr. Barnes Advanced Skills Development 2 credits This course is designed to provide the student with the opportunity to explore, in increasing depth, an area of clinical interest.
 A contract drawn between student and advisor is required.
-Pas#ail course.
+Pass/fail course.
 Optional.

-Clinical Education Seminar III

-These weekly discussions will further prepare students for their subsequent internships and ongoing professional practice.
+PT.
+490 Prof. Wagner Clinical Education Seminar III 1 credit These weekly discussions will further prepare students for their subsequent internships and ongoing professional practice.
 Goals, objectives, expectations and responsibilities of Internship II will he clarified.
 Topics will include an analysis of individual learning and personality styles, assertiveness training and increased awareness of the cognitive influences on behavior.
-Case presentations will be used to promote the development of clinical problem solving skills
+Case presentations will be used to promote the development of clinical problem solving skills.

 PT.
-493 Prof. Sanko
+493